 Given the passage of time, they may not exactly represent my current views but in general I have chosen not to edit them other than trivially.
 However, I do give their dates of composition.

-The latest additions are about religion in schools, in particular my submission to the recent Religious Education Council’s enquiry into the future of religious education.
+Relatively recent additions are about religion in schools, in particular my submission to the recent Religious Education Council’s enquiry into the future of religious education.
 There is also a paper on the law about religious education and one on the unjustified exemptions from employment discrimination law given to religious schools.